jacksund/simmate/README.md

 ## Need help or have a suggestion?

-Post your question or feedback [here in our discussion section](https://github.com/jacksund/simmate/discussions/categories/q-a).
+Post your questions and feedback [here in our discussion section](https://github.com/jacksund/simmate/discussions/categories/q-a).

-Even if it's a question like "_How do I download all structures with x, y, and z properties?_", let us help out and point you in the right direction!